kwoo99/rsvpbot/README.md

 # RSVP Bot
 RSVP Bot is a simple discord bot developed using discord.py that handles rsvp over discord servers by utilizing message reaction and direct messaging.
+The aim of this discord bot is to create a invite bot that has functionality of reaching out and assuring that people can attend planned events without much effort on the event planner's side.

 # How to Contribute